zhangyihua/ini-stage/README.md

   -s, --start    Start initialize
 ```

 If you want to create a custom directory structure，as long as in the root directory of project to create a `config.json` file, in which contains a directory structure configuration .
-Also, iniStage provides a default `config.json` that is a common front end development project directory structure，its body is as follows.
+Also, ini-stage provides a default `config.json` that is a common front end development project directory structure，its body is as follows.

 ```json
 [